Approximating fixed size quantum correlations in polynomial time: Bose-symmetric hierarchy for constrained separability problems

-where the measurement distortions can be bounded by \cite[Theorem 3.39]{watrous2018theory} or \cite[Lemma 8]{jee2020quasi} for informationally-complete measurement mapping $\rho_{A\lrbracket{B\bar{B}}_{m+1}}$ to $\rho_{AZ_{m+1}}$ and $\rho_{\lrbracket{B\bar{B}}_{m+1}}$ to $\rho_{Z_{m+1}}$.
-Up to this point, the bound on the $\lVert\cdot\rVert_1$-norm follows verbatim from the proof of \autoref{lem:approximate_quantum_de_finetti} and remains independent of the specific linear constraints.
-We now show that, for each $z_1^m$, the candidate product states satisfy the linear constraints.
-Subsequently, let $\frac{1}{N}$ denote the corresponding normalization factor of the post measurement state.
-Thus, due to the commutativity of Alice's maps with $\mathcal{M}_{\lrbracket{B\bar{B}}_1^m}$ and the assumptions of the theorem, we obtain
+The symmetry of $\Bose$ implies that the bound holds for any marginal $\rho_{A(B\Bar{B})_{i}}$ with $i\in\lrrec{n}$.
+We now show that, for each $z_1^k\in Z^k$, the candidate product states satisfy the linear constraints.
+Due to the commutativity of Alice's maps with the measurement $\mathcal{M}_{\lrbracket{B\bar{B}}_1^k}$ and the assumptions of the lemma in \autoref{eqn:SDP_constraints_appendix}, we obtain

 and